-3.3 Experimental Procedures
+2.3 Experimental procedures

 Transesterification process was initially charged with palm oil (TG) in reactor tank and heated to the desired temperature (50, 65, 60, 65, or 70° C).
 These temperatures were selected due to boiling temperature of methanol (e.g. 64.5° C).
-Liquid MeOH was heated to desired temperature and pumped to the reactor tank.
+Liquid Meoh was heated to desired temperature and pumped to the reactor tank.
 The reactions were conducted under atmospheric pressure with oil to methanol ratio 1:10.5.
-KOH used was 1% of the palm oil weight, and the excess of MeOH was given in order to make the reaction move to the products direction since methanolysis is a a reversible reaction.
-Based on this molar ratio, the volume of palm oil was 11 liters, MeOH was 5.5 liters, and KOH was 101 grams (the total volume of reactants was 16.5 liters).
+Koh used was 1% of the palm oil weight, and the excess of Meoh was given in order to make the reaction move to the products direction since methanolysis is a reversible reaction.
+Based on this molar ratio, the volume of palm oil was 11 L, MeOH was 5.5 L, and KOH was 101 g (the total volume of reactants was 16.5 L).

-The circulation pump was operated at maximum speed (1.25 m/second).
+The circulation pump was operated at maximum speed (1.25 m/s).
 The measurement of flow rate was taken manually by measuring the amount of biodiesel volume per minute divided by the cross section of the pipe.
-The position of flow measurement is shown in Fig. 2.
-The samples were collected at schedule time of 1, 5, 10, 15, 20, 30, 40, 50, 55, 60, 65, 70 and 90 minute.
-The sample collected in glass jar were then settled until two layers of crude biodiesel (upper layer) and glycerol (bottom layer) was appeared.
+The position of flow measurement is shown in Figure 2.
+The samples were collected at schedule time of 1, 5, 10, 15, 20, 30, 40, 50, 55, 60, 65, 70 and 90 min.
+The samples collected in glass jar were then settled until two layers of crude biodiesel (upper layer) and glycerol (bottom layer) was appeared.
 The crude biodiesel was analysed by AOCS standard for free glycerol, total glycerol (AOCS: Ca 14-56), methyl esters, acid number (AOCS: Cd 3-63), saponification value (AOCS: Cd 3-25), and viscosity.
-AOCS standard for calculating methyl ester content is presented at Eq.
-(1).
-Schematic flow diagram of reactor used in transesterification experiment is shown in Fig 2.
+AOCS standard for calculating methyl ester content is presented at Equation (1).
+Schematic flow diagram of reactor used in transesterification experiment is shown in Figure 2.